 Therefore, any real estate located in the UAE (except property located in a Designated Zone) is supplied in the UAE.
-As a result, it will be subject to UAE VAT.
+As a result, the supply of any property located in the UAE will be subject to UAE VAT legislation.

 11.2.
 Place of supply of real estate related services